Valentine’s Day is celebrated this Friday, 14th February 2020

 Sweets and chocolates are also a lovely way of showing someone that you love them.
 Most confectionary places will have Valentine’s shaped chocolates, but you can also find some lovely assortments depending on what your other half loves the most.

-In a digital age, have you ever written your significant other a letter rather than leaving a post-it?
+In the digital age, have you ever written your significant other a letter rather than leaving a post-it?
 A love note rather than a text?
 Something that doesn’t even cost you anything but is from the heart.
-Why not write your other half a love letter and tell them why and how much you love them.
+Why not write your other half a love letter and tell them why and how much you love them?

 4. Valentine’s Meal for Two

 Many restaurants and bars will be gearing up for Valentine’s Day.
 As it’s on a Friday this year, it’s the perfect time to go out as many of you will not have to wake up for work the next day!
-For anyone working in. the hospitality or care industries, perhaps a romantic breakfast would be a great option.
+A romantic breakfast would be a great option for anyone working in the hospitality or care industries.

 For many years, one of my best friends and I used to take each other on a date for Valentine’s Day.
 We would always buy each other a glass of champagne.
-Most often, we would plan a date going to the cinema together.
+We often would plan a date to go to the cinema together.
 So often we plan to see a film and then don’t get around to seeing it.
-It’s a film and Oscar season so there are a number of amazing films out right now.
-Birds of Prey is amazing, and a film which would appeal to both of you.
+It’s a film and Oscar season, so there are a number of amazing films out right now.
+Birds of Prey is amazing and a film which would appeal to both of you.
 I usually buy a bottle of bubbles and take in some plastic cups to celebrate.

 You don’t need to spend money on gifts.
 You can plan a romantic date together.
 Whether you live in London or elsewhere.
 A certain place or spot may remind you of where you met.
 London is full of alternative romantic Valentine’s date nights.

 I have a penchant for cava.
 My friend and I would buy each other a glass of champagne to celebrate Valentine’s Day.
 Many shops offer great deals on Cava, Prosecco and Champagne.
-Depending on whether you like sweet or dry, you can buy anything from Prosecco (sweet) to Cava (Brut means dry).
-Many bars will have happy hours on Friday, so even in the city of London, you can buy bottles for under £15.
+Whether you like sweet or dry, you can buy anything from Prosecco (sweet) to Cava (Brut means dry).
+Many bars will have happy hours on Friday, so even in London, you can buy bottles for under £15.
 I have listed below some of my favourites.

 Valentine’s should also be fun.
-Dressing up for each other, buying some new lingerie, sending each other little love cheques to cash in, all can make Valentine’s a little bit saucy as well as special.
+Dressing up for each other, buying some new lingerie, and sending each other little love cheques to cash in, can make Valentine’s a little bit saucy and special.
 Ann Summers has been one of my go-to places in London (Soho).

 Wishing you a Happy Valentine’s Day

 Valentine’s Day is supposed to be a day of love.
 Yet it often can feel pressurised due to expectations and demands.
 You don’t have to buy someone something to show you care.
-Writing love notes.
-Spending some time together.
+Writing love notes and spending some time together.
 Just show someone you care.